Chris Leben: World Bare Knuckle Fighting Federation

 After a return to MMA never materialized, Leben instead turned to bare knuckle boxing.
 He faced Phil Baroni at the World Bare Knuckle Fighting Federation debut card on November 9, 2018.
 He won the fight via TKO in the first round.
 In March 2019, reports surfaced that Leben had sued WBKFF for $90,000 in unpaid salary.

 Bare Knuckle Fighting Championship

-Leben made his debut for Bare Knuckle Fighting Championship on April 6, 2019.
+Leben made his debut for Bare Knuckle Fighting Championship on April 6, 2019 at BKFC 5.
 He faced Justin Baesman in the show's co-main event.
 Leben won the fight via knockout just 25 seconds into the first round.

 Leben was supposed to face Brennan Ward at BKFC 6 on June 22, 2019.
 On June 12, news surfaced that Ward withdrew from the bout and was replaced by Dakota Cochrane.
 Leben lost the fight by unanimous decision.

-Leben faced Quentin Henry at BKFC: Knucklemania on February 5, 2021.
+Leben faced Quentin Henry at BKFC Knucklemania on February 5, 2021.
 He won the fight via knockout in the first round and subsequently announced his retirement from combat sports.